 God Loves Us!
 Tuk-Tuk Donated by American Christians.

-On the backseat, a bunch of pamphlets about Christianity sat in a neat stack.
+On the backseat sat a neat stack of Christian pamphlets.
 As I flicked through the Gospel, I silently prayed Bam wouldn’t try to sell me religion along with the tour.

 The Floating Village

 A few minutes later, we stopped at a floating village on the Mekong River.
-A series of makeshift rafts had been tied to the riverbank, and on them stood small shacks made of wood and corrugated metal.
+Makeshift rafts were tied to the riverbank, each supporting a shack of wood and corrugated metal.

-“The people who live in the huts are Vietnamese,” Bam told me.
-“They emigrated to Kampong Cham after the Pol Pot regime.”
+“The people who live here are Vietnamese,” Bam told me.
+“They came after the Pol Pot regime.”

 “Why do they live on the river?”

 “They don’t need to buy land.
-They breed fish in cages beneath their houses — either to eat or sell at the market.”
+They breed fish under their houses — for food or to sell.”

 “Do they move onto land if they make enough money?”

-“The land in Kampong Cham is too expensive.
+“The land is too expensive.
 I wanted to build a house, but materials cost too much now.
 Gasoline prices have doubled, and when fuel gets expensive, everything gets expensive.
 The rich get richer, and the poor get poorer.”

 “Do Cambodians like the Vietnamese?”

-“Yes, the Vietnamese are OK.
-I fought alongside them against the Khmer Rouge for two years.
-But more importantly: are you Christian?”
+“Yes, they are OK.
+I fought alongside them against the Khmer Rouge for two years.”

 “No.”